ogus/js-loader/README.md

 letters/e.js, letters/f/g.js, letters/f/h.js
 */
 ```
-Notice how the Array inside another Array does not add a sub-directory.
+An `Array` inside another `Array` does not add sub-directories.
 You might never use it, but who knows...

 ## License